Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Morawetz Estimates

 We first prove a series of auxiliary lemmas that help control terms in the Morawetz estimate that arise from the terms on the \RHS{} of \zcref[noname]{eq:model-problem-gRW}.

 \paragraph{Controlling the \RHS}

 On the \RHS{} of \zcref[noname]{eq:model-problem-gRW}, we observe that we have two terms: a forcing term, and a first-order derivative of $\psi$.
 The forcing term is generally not a problem, since any norms are absorbed into $\ForcingTermCombinedNorm{p}[\psi,N](\tau_1,\tau_2)$.
 However, the presence of first-order derivative of $\psi$ on the \RHS{} may appear concerning, as this type of term generally leads to principal-order terms appearing when multiplying the equation with a vectorfield.
 Fortunately, this term causes no such complications here thanks to its anti-symmetric nature.
 This in essence allows such terms to be controlled by a combination of lower-order terms and boundary terms.
 Since the derivative on the \RHS{} is $O(a)$, this means that we will in effect be able to absorb all resulting terms except for those involving the forcing term, back onto the left-hand side.
-In what follows, we show exactly how this is done.

-We begin with the following lemma that highlights how this antisymmetry is used. \begin{lemma} We have that
+In what follows, we show exactly how this is done, beginning with a lemma highlighting how this antisymmetry is used. \begin{lemma} We have that

 \end{lemma} \begin{proof} We observe that

 Then, observe that

 As a result, we have that